lechien73/GitpodTeamHelper/README.md

 If you want to sideload the extension, then do the following:

 1. Download the repo as a zip file and extract it
+2. Delete the `_config.yml` file, which is for GitHub's theme
 2. Go to Chrome/Brave's extensions management page
 3. Switch on *Development Mode*
 4. Click on *Load Unpacked*